mlr3spatiotempcv: Spatiotemporal resampling methods for machine learning in R: Spatial and spatiotemporal CV

-where \(f\) is a ML algorithm, i.e.~a mapping that trains a model \(\hat{f}_\mathcal{S}\) using any suitable training sample \(\mathcal{S}\).
+Since re-using the learning sample \(\mathcal{L}\) for testing, i.e., \(\mathcal{T}:=\mathcal{L}\), would yield the over-optimistic \emph{resubstitution} or \emph{apparent} performance, CV partitions the sample \(\mathcal{L}\) into disjoint training and test sets.
+Specifically, \(\mathcal{L}\) is split into \(k\) partitions, and a model \(\hat{f}_{(i)}\) is fitted on \(\mathcal{L}_{(i)} := \mathcal{L}\setminus \mathcal{L}_i\), while \(\mathcal{L}_i\) is withheld for testing.
+This is repeated for \(i=1,\ldots,k\) in order to effectively use the entire sample for testing, while keeping training and test sets disjoint at all times.
+The \(k\)-fold CV estimator can therefore be written as where \(f\) is a ML algorithm, i.e., a mapping that trains a model \(\hat{f}_\mathcal{S}\) using any suitable training sample \(\mathcal{S}\).
 The use of \(k=5\) or \(k=10\) folds is most commonly seen in practice, and these preferences are also supported by theory \citep{bengio2004, cawley2010}.
 The \(k\)-fold CV estimator of model performance is a nearly unbiased estimator of the conditional performance measure when the observations were drawn independently \citep{efron1983}.
 Since \(\widehat{\mathit{perf}}_{\mathcal{L}, CV}(f)\) still depends on the particular partitioning chosen for \(\mathcal{L}\), it is sometimes recommended to repeat the estimation using different random partitionings (\(r\)-repeated \(k\)-fold cross-validation) to reduce the influence of randomness when creating partitions \citep{vanwinckelen2012}.

 In traditional CV, the partitioning is based on uniform random resampling, which ignores spatial or temporal autocorrelation or any existing grouping structure as well as the structure of the prediction task, and may result in over-optimistic performance estimates.
 Several approaches have therefore been proposed in the literature and implemented in software to accommodate a variety of predictive situations (Table \ref{tab:sptcv-methods}).